Last updated:

 Multiple endocrine neoplasia (MEN) type 1 is a rare genetic disorder characterized by multiple tumors arising from cells of specific neuroendocrine tissues.
 The endocrine system is the network of glands that secrete hormones into the bloodstream to reach their target organs along the entire body.
 These hormones regulate the chemical processes (metabolism) that influence the function of various organs and activities within the body.
 Hormones are involved in numerous vital and metabolic processes, including regulating heart rate, body temperature and blood pressure, as well as cell differentiation and growth.

-In individuals with MEN type 1, tumors develop in multiple endocrine glands, principally the parathyroids, gastro-entero-pancreatic tract and pituitary gland.
+In individuals with MEN type 1, tumors develop in multiple endocrine glands, principally the parathyroids, gastro-entero-pancreatic tract and anterior pituitary gland.
 These affected glands secrete excessive amounts of hormones into the bloodstream, which can result in a variety of symptoms and related syndromes.
-Some tumors associated with MEN type 1 are cancerous (malignant) (i.e gastrinomas and carcinoids) and can spread to other organs (metastasize).
-Other, less frequent, clinical manifestations of the MEN1 syndrome are: neuroendocrine tumors of thymus and bronchi, adrenocortical tumors, lipomas, visceral leiomyomas, truncal and facial collagenomas, facial angiofibromas, breast carcinoma, meningioma and ependymomas.
-MEN type 1 can run in families or can occur as the result of a new gene mutation in the affected person.
+Some tumors associated with MEN type 1 are cancerous (malignant) (i.e., gastrinomas and carcinoids) and can spread to other organs (metastasize).
+Other, less frequent, features of the MEN1 syndrome are neuroendocrine tumors of thymus and bronchi, adrenocortical tumors, lipomas, visceral leiomyomas, truncal and facial collagenomas, facial angiofibroma, breast carcinoma, meningioma and ependymomas.
+MEN type 1 can run in families, in which the causative gene variant is inherited from an affected parent, or it can occur, in extremely rare cases, as the result of a newly developed gene variant in the affected person.

 MEN type 1-associated symptoms depend on which glands are affected by the overgrowth of tissue (hyperplasia) or tumor formation.
 Although most tumors are benign (noncancerous), tissue overgrowth or tumor formation causes the affected glands to become hyperactive and produce excess hormones.
 Elevated hormone levels are the main cause of MEN type 1-associated signs and symptoms.
-Certain tumors, such as gastrinomas and carcinoid tumors can potentially become malignant.
+Certain tumors, such as gastrinomas and carcinoid tumors can potentially become malignant, and they still represent the two main causes of MEN type 1-associated death.
 The clinical expression of MEN type 1 is highly variable even within members of the same family and identical twins.

 PARATHYROID GLANDS

 PHPT can be very mild and may not cause any obvious symptoms (asymptomatic).
 Untreated hyperparathyroidism generally results in elevated serum level of calcium (hypercalcemia), which can cause kidney stones or damage the kidneys.
-Hyperparathyroidism can cause additional symptoms in some cases including fatigue, weakness, constipation, nausea, ulcers, indigestion, high blood pressure (hypertension), and muscle or bone pain.
-Central nervous system abnormalities can eventually develop including mental status changes, lethargy, depression, and confusion, as consequence of severe hypercalcemia.
+Hyperparathyroidism can cause additional symptoms in some people, including fatigue, weakness, constipation, nausea, ulcers, indigestion, high blood pressure (hypertension) and muscle or bone pain.
+Central nervous system abnormalities can eventually develop including mental status changes, lethargy, depression and confusion, as a consequence of severe hypercalcemia.
 Some individuals may develop abnormal thinning of bones (osteoporosis), which can result in an increased risk of fragility fractures.
-Most individuals with hyperparathyroidism do not develop all of these symptoms, especially when the condition is diagnosed early.
+Most individuals with hyperparathyroidism do not develop all these symptoms, especially when the condition is diagnosed early and treated.

 PANCREAS AND DUODENUM